craig-willis/documentation/data-products.md

 ## Level 0

+Level 0 data is raw sensor data.
+This data is used as inputs into computational processes to produce calibrated data \(Level 1\) and higher-level derived data products.
+For more information about derived data products, see sections below.

 | Dataset | Category | Sensor |
 | --- | --- | --- |
 | Fluorescence intesity imaging | Imaging | PSII Camera |